 - The SPHRi costs $495 for the exam fee, plus a $100 application fee.

 To summarize, the SHRPi certification is for senior HR strategists working internationally, or in multinational firms.
 It will also help HRMs with the SPHR certificate expand their scope internationally.

 8. HRCI Global Professional in Human Resources (GPHR)

 Unlike the HRPi, the Global Professional in Human Resources (GPHR) certificate makes you an expert in international-standard HR management.
 Above all, these credentials establish you as a true HR manager-without-borders.

 The GPHR certificate focuses on multinational HR practices, globalization of HR policies and creating organizational growth worldwide.
-In other words, you will look beyond the company to create and improve HR practices on a global scale.
+In other words, you will look beyond the to create and improve practices on a global scale.